Humans are killing the bees

 Buckwheat has a lot of nectar which is food for the bees and besides it takes CO2 out of the atmosphere into the plant and then through the roots it goes as nitrogen back into the soil.

-If bees were to disappear we, the people, would not be able to survive for long as the whole food chain that nature has developed would collapse.
+If bees were to disappear we, the people, would not be able to survive for long as the entire food chain that nature has developed would collapse.

 The Importance of Honey

 I would also like to mention the other reason why bees are so important in our lives.
-They produce Honey which is known for its multiple benefits.
-It helps with Indigestion, skin infections, burns, coughs, Flu and much more.
-In old times in Egypt it was a very popular healing remedy and in an Egyptian tomb honey was found and it still retained its properties even after a couple of thousand years.
+They produce honey, which is known for its multiple benefits.
+It helps with Indigestion, skin infections, burns, coughs, Flu, and much more.
+In old times in Egypt, it was a very popular healing remedy and in an Egyptian tomb honey was found and it still retained its properties even after thousands of years.

 Photo Source: Pixabay